Thaler: Legacy

 Though various silver thaler coins were minted in most of Europe until the 1870s, these coins were more often counted in non-thaler currency units like Dutch or Austrian guilders, French francs, Spanish reales, etc. By the mid-19th century the thaler (or reichsthaler, rigsdaler) was still the currency unit used in the North German Confederation and Scandinavia.
 By 1875 the thaler itself disappeared as currency unit in Europe upon adoption of the gold standard.

 Nonetheless, use of the thaler as currency continued outside Europe in the form of the U.S. dollar and the Canadian dollar, the Mexican peso and the various pesos of Spanish America, and the Ethiopian birr.
-The thaler (and its linguistic variants) would also survive as the informal name of coins identical to the historical coin like the German 3-mark coin, the Dutch 21/2-gulden coin, the 5-franc coins of the Latin Monetary Union (among them France, Belgium, Switzerland), and the Greek 5-drachma coin (τάληρο, taliro).
+Thaler (and its linguistic variants) would also survive as the informal name of coins equivalent to the historical coin, like the German three-mark coin, the Dutch 21/2-gulden coin, the five-franc coins of the Latin Monetary Union (among them France, Belgium, Switzerland), and the Greek five-drachma coin (τάληρο, taliro).

-Thaler-sized coins minted to late-19th century standards would be minted until 1914 in Mexico and in most of Europe, until 1928 in Switzerland, and until 1934 in the United States.
+Thaler-sized coins minted to late-19th-century standards would be minted until 1914 in Mexico and in most of Europe, until 1928 in Switzerland, and until 1934 in the United States.
 Henceforth thaler-sized silver coins would be minted as bullion or numismatic pieces, among them: